-One notable example is from July, when hackers managed to breach the server of a major contractor working on behalf of the Russian intelligence service.
+Two months later, hackers managed to breach the server of a major contractor working on behalf of the Russian intelligence service.
 They obtained 7.5TB of sensitive data and shared it freely with other hackers and journalists.
 Much of this included detailed information about sensitive government IT projects commissioned by the Federal Security Service of the Russian Federation (FSB).

 In unpredictable times, a data strategy is key

 Data processes are crucial to guide decisions and drive business growth

 Of course, the most recent high-profile example of activism at play is the conflict between Russia and Ukraine.
 The hacktivist efforts began even before the invasion as unknown hackers targeted the Belarusian railway network in a bid to stop Russian troops from mobilising near Ukraine's borders.